If you want to grow your law practice into a smooth-running, profitable business you’ll need help.

 Preferably at the very moment you can apply it, not three months before.

-THAT’s why going to legal conferences is a waste of time (if you’re looking for ways to radically improve your law practice, that is).
+THAT’s why going to legal conferences is mostly not that helpful (if you’re looking for ways to radically improve your law practice, that is).

 Smart business owners know better.